Trump Threat About Iranian Cultural Sites Is Controversial

 Trump's threat also raised questions about the legality of such an attack.
 Zarif said Sunday that it would be a war crime, per NBC.
 It's prohibited by the 1954 Hague Convention, and the UN Security Council passed a resolution in 2017 condemning the destruction of heritage sites.
 Attacks by the Islamic State group and other factions in Syria and Iraq prompted that vote.
 The president's tweet also caused concern in Washington.
 One national security official said Trump's threat prompted calls for others in his administration, including Secretary of State Mike Pompeo, to clarify the matter.
 The official called that necessary to affirm that the US would not intentionally commit war crimes.
 Iran has two dozen UNESCO World Heritage Sites.

-(More world heritage sites stories.)
+(More World Heritage sites stories.)

 Get the news faster.